tiazahmd/Sort-and-Search/README.md

 ### Sort-and-Search
-A C program with Bubble sort and Binary search algorithm
+C programs with various sort and search algorithm

 Version 1: Only has Bubble sort algorithm at the moment.
 Uses pre-included data set.